openshift/assisted-service/README.md

 assisted-service maintains a cache of openshift-baremetal-install binaries at `$WORK_DIR/installercache/`.
-Persistent storage can optionally be mounted there to persist the cache accross container restarts.
-However, that storage should not be shared accross multiple assisted-service processes.
+Persistent storage can optionally be mounted there to persist the cache across container restarts.
+However, that storage should not be shared across multiple assisted-service processes.

 #### Cache Expiration